Goods sold in perfectly competitive markets are generally...

 The goods bought and sold in a perfect market must be homogeneous.
 That is, they must be identical.
 They must be of same size, shape, weight, colour etc. The goods must be the same in the eye of the customer.

-The ultimate objective of Economics is to ...
+The meaning of scale of preference is ...